 If you would prefer to have a virtual visit, we are happy to schedule your lactation counseling visit virtually.
 We can still provide the same level of care to get you on your way to to a smooth breastfeeding relationship.

-Every month we host a two hour virtual breastfeeding class.
-You will learn all the of the basics to help you get on track right from the start including: latching, how often to feed, how to know baby is getting enough, pumping, feeding cues and more.
+We recommend taking our Breastfeeding Your Baby Class during your pregnancy.
+You will learn all the of the basics to help you get off to a great start.
+Topics include: latching, how often to feed, how to know baby is getting enough, pumping, feeding cues and more.
 Register for our next breastfeeding class here.

 Why work with us?
 Our clients share their stories...